MetLife Life Insurance

 MetLife Whole Life Insurance

 MetLife and its subsidiaries do have an array of permanent life insurance options.
-However, it does appear that MetLife and its subsidiaries have a preference for universal life insurance.
+However, it does appear that MetLife and its subsidiaries have a preference for universal life insurance over traditional term life.

 If you are unfamiliar with these two forms of permanent life insurance, you may want to research more.
 In short, universal life offers similar benefits to whole life but has more flexibility.